knowledgetechnologyuhh/NICO-software/api-doc/Core/nicoaudio.rst

 nicoaudio
 *********

-The **nicoaudio** packet contains classes to control the audio interface of the NICO.
+The **nicoaudio** package contains classes to control the audio interface of the NICO.

 AudioPlayer
 ###########